 Player performance often improves with positive performance on the pitch much better when they are younger.
 However, past the 30 age mark, degradation sets in and it eats away a player’s capabilities quite fast such that regardless of who they are, it gets to a limit where a player is a total disappointment on the pitch.
 Lower league gems are young and often have much more time on their boots to offer.

 With the potential for improvement, you can develop a lower league gem into a fine top performer.
+In fact all lower league gems displayed here are also considered FIFA 19 wonderkids but with the big difference in ease of acquisition.
+That is, all these 50 lower league players can be bought using teams that are not powerful, mid-level teams.
 Regardless of the purpose, you use them, they can later be sold at better prices to begin the circle of nurturing lower league gems while improving your club’s finances.

 Review of top 15 lower league gems in FIFA 19